nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS j/JOB [t/TAG]`

 * A person can have any number of tags (including 0).
 Tags are associated to the weddings this person is involved in.
-Weddings must already exist in the wedding book to successfully tag a person to a wedding.
+The wedding must already exist in the wedding book to successfully tag a person to it.

 <box type="important" seamless>

 **IMPORTANT:**

 * If you are worried about adding duplicated people, fret not!
-KnottyPlanners will alert you when an identical person is added
+KnottyPlanners will alert you when an identical person is added.
-* If you add tags of a weddings that does not exist, KnottyPlanners will still add the person and ignore invalid tags
+* If you add tags of a weddings that does not exist, KnottyPlanners will still add the person and ignore invalid tags.
-* We will also alert you when you add a different person with the same name, you can add in keywords in these situations to differentiate them 😊 (e.g. if `John` is duplicated, you can consider changing into `John Tan` or `John from school`)
+* We will also alert you when you add a different person with the same name and you can add in keywords in these situations to differentiate them 😊 (e.g. if `John` is duplicated, you can consider changing into `John Tan` or `John from school`).

 </box>